sebi1412/esphome-ferraris-meter/README.md

 ```

 ### Actions
-The Ferraris component provides two actions for setting the energy meter reading and the rotation counter.
+The Ferraris component provides various actions for setting values or controlling the behavior.

 #### Set Energy Meter
 | Action | Description |